AmokSolderer/APC/DOC/Settings.md

 Note that the menus have changed since these videos have been made.
 So use them only to see how it works in general, but use the tables below as a reference for the settings.

+### Using the debug mode

+If you're not able to select the correct setting for your display you might want to use the [debug mode](https://github.com/AmokSolderer/APC/blob/V01.04/DOC/Problems.md#the-debug-mode) to be able to see the settings menu in full text.

 ## Using the settings menu

 To enter the APC settings you have to press the Advance button at the coin door with the Up/Down switch in 'up' position.
 If you're in Remote Control mode you have to keep it pressed for more than 1s.